PintoDrop/pro-port/README.md

 ## Usage

 This gave me great practice for building my own webpages and learning to format them correctly so the user is able to look through some information about myself.
+This will allow me to build up a portfolio I can use in the future when looking for work so my previous works are easily accessible for anyone that may be interested.

 ## Credits